fr. george rutler

 Chiara Florence Mathews

 With John Paul II’s “Motu Proprio Ecclesia Dei" in 1988, my husband-to-be brought me to the Tridentine Mass.
 At the age of 21, just down the block from Grand Central Station, at Archbishop Fulton Sheen’s former parish, Saint Agnes, I wept while kneeling.
 Seeing what I had been deprived of growing up…The most beautiful thing this side of Heaven*, I was forever changed.
-In the ensuing years, this is where my spirituality and intellect would continue to take shape, through the extraordinary oratory of theologians Fr.
+In the ensuing years, this is where my spirituality and intellect would take shape, through the extraordinary oratory of theologians Fr.
 George Rutler and Fr.
 John Perricone.
 This is where we would be married.
-This is where our son would be baptized.
+This is where our only child would be baptized.

 From Levittown to the Negev Desert to the death camps on Main Street, it’s no wonder my music sounded like Leonard Cohen.
 But gradually, I realized Cohen’s “cold and broken Hallelujah” could not be mine.
 There was another “Hallelujah” which called me.
 And I began to see, looking at the Signs of the Times, that the jig was up anyway.